- Course name, number, section, semester, year, and time offered

 - We request all faculty include the Syllabus Statement on Accessibility, Inclusion, Harassment and Bias on their syllabus to ensure campus-wide consistency.

-- Final exam policy for faculty (also undergraduate or graduate bulletin).The day and time assigned for the final can be found on the Office of the Registrar’s Registration and Semester Schedule Information.
+- Final exam policy for faculty (also in the bulletin).The day and time assigned for the final can be found on the Office of the Registrar’s Registration and Semester Schedule Information.